Skip to main content

 Installation

-To use MonoGame.Extended with FNA, you will need to clone the MonoGame.Extended repository locally By default, MonoGame.Extended expects to be in the same directory that you have the FNA source repository cloned too
+To use MonoGame.Extended with FNA, you will need to clone the MonoGame.Extended repository locally.
+By default, MonoGame.Extended expects to be in the same directory that you have the FNA source repository cloned to.

 FNA and MonoGame Extended as sibling directories

-Once you have the source repos cloned, added a reference to the /source/MonoGame.Extended/FNA.Extended.csproj project file in your game project.
+Once you have the source repos cloned, add a reference to the /source/MonoGame.Extended/FNA.Extended.csproj project file in your game project.

 tip

-The requirement for FNA and MonoGame.Extended cloned repositories being sibling directories is only the default setup.
-If you would like to adjust this, you can adjust the FNA project reference path in the /source/MonoGame.Extended/FNA.Extended.csproj file.
+The requirement for FNA and MonoGame.Extended repositories to be sibling directories is only the default setup.
+If you would like to adjust this, you can modify the project reference path to the FNA source within the /source/MonoGame.Extended/FNA.Extended.csproj file.

 Conclusion

-Setting up MonoGame.Extended with an existing FNA project is straight forward and only requires that you clone the source and setup the directories correctly so that the project references can resolve.
-Once added, you can immediately start taking advantage of what MonoGame.Extended has to offer.
+Setting up MonoGame.Extended with an existing FNA project is straightforward and only requires that you clone the source and set up the directories correctly so that the project references can resolve.
+Once these steps are complete, you can immediately start taking advantage of what MonoGame.Extended has to offer.